gndrmnn/nodepool/doc/source/configuration.rst

 script indicated by `setup`. `setup` will be used only when not building images using diskimage-builder, in that case settings defined in the ``diskimages`` section will be used instead.
 See :ref:`scripts` for setup script details.
-See :ref:`scripts` for setup script details.
+The ``image-type`` is used when consuming a diskimage-builder built image and you need to upload a non default image format to your cloud provider.
+The default value is ``qcow2``.

 The `meta` section is optional.
 It is a dict of arbitrary key/value metadata to store for this server using the nova metadata service.
 A